ceciliaferrando/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a first year PhD student in the College of Information and Computer Sciences at the University of Massachusetts, Amherst.
 My research interests include statistical machine learning and differential privacy.
 I am fortunate to be advised by professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/).

+Before starting my PhD, I obtained a MS in Computational Design at Carnegie Mellon University, where I was supported by the Fulbright Scholarship.
+Upon graduating from Carnegie Mellon, I worked as a Machine Learning Software Engineer at Cadence, Pittsburgh.

+Besides research and classes, I serve as Social Co-Chair for the UMass CS Women Group.